If you want to make the shopping experience for your clients even easier, here are some things you can do:

 3. Add a website description: While the website will auto-pull your current description, there’s also the ability to create unique descriptions for your website!
 This is a great way for you to use a stronger narrative to help sell your items, or provide additional color to how your pricing works (i.e. any caveats that would provide exceptions to your listed price).

 4. Clean up the names of your items: be consistent with your naming and ensure that everything will make sense to your client For example:

 The names of your items are recommended to be between 35-40 characters to avoid being truncated.
 This will depend on the font and size of your text.
 By default, item names are limited to a single line, but this can be disabled using CSS so that the name wraps to multiple lines.
 Your items will display on your website alphabetically.

 5. Add and improve photos: As you continue to have more and more event photos, add them to your inventory items to create beautiful galleries of images that will appear on your website (and on contracts).
 Multiple photos, especially when you’re showcasing the item in use on an event site, will not only help your client visualize an event set up, it will help sell the experience you’re creating for them!
 Goodshuffle makes it easy to appropriately size your photos with a built in photo editor.
 Product/package images are sorted by upload order.
 The subject of the image should be in the center of the image.
 We recommend the minimum height as 750px; it is better to use a wide (landscape) rather than a tall (portrait) image.
 You can also add captions to the items.

 Note that creating custom pages on your website may require a technical touch.
-Here are the instructions to get started, don’t hesitate to book time with our developer team if you need some additional help!
+Here are the instructions to get started!

 Related articles that might help you: